tuleism/tuleism.github.io/docs/blog/2020/scala-smart-constructors.md

 title: Smart Constructors in Scala
 date: 2020-08-15
 slug: scala-smart-constructors
-description: This blog post discusses the use of Smart Constructors and how to do it in Scala
+description: Sometimes, we need guarantees about the values in our program beyond what can be accomplished with the usual type system checks.
+Smart Constructors is one solution for this.
 tags:
     - scala
     - programming